fewlinesco/locale_names/README.md

 If you're launching the tests for the first time, continue reading:

-The tests will do a benchmark and fail if the results are To update the benchmark base file against which tests are compared:
+The tests will do a benchmark and fail if the results are significantly slower than the baseline.
+To update the benchmark base file against which tests are compared:

 ```